rrskybox/Hot-Pursuit/README.md

 A detailed description can be found in the "Hot Pursuit Description.docx" within the "Hot Pursuit" folder.

-A One-Click installation of the app is in "Hot-Pursuit/publish/HotPursuit64.zip".
+A One-Click installation of the app is in "Hot Pursuit/publish/Hot Pursuit64.zip".
 Download, extract and run setup.exe.
 See the detailed description for more information.